kushalsamant/coherence/anthologies.md

 For you, this is a conscious decision.
 You will have to make it.

 You know why?
-My happiness is not betting Biryani on who will be next U.  S presidential candidate with my guests.
+My happiness is not betting Biryani on who will be next U.S presidential candidate with my guests.
 It is not talking about on how Donald Trump or Hillary Clinton or gay rights or feminism or the next Flipkart Big Billion Sale matters.
 My happiness is simple.
 My happiness lies in keeping the planet alive so that your children can make better talks.

 **“After.”**

-**Tuesday, November 8, US Presidential Election 2016**.
+**Tuesday, November 8, U.S Presidential Election 2016**.
 My dear Americans,

 While I lay here emptying my fridge because my country chose to make an economic shift, pondering for years maybe but an all in one night for us, Just like those surprise tests you guys love appalled at the way your past is still trending on Twitter.